Ana de Jesús: Monastic life

-Relationship with Teresa de Avila
+Relationship with Teresa of Ávila

-From the moment Teresa of Avila met Ana de Jesus she became her favorite daughter, and, along with Mary of St. Joseph, were her pillars in her life and work.
+From the moment Teresa of Ávila met Ana de Jesus she became her favorite daughter, and, along with Mary of St. Joseph, were her pillars in her life and work.

 Ana and Saint Teresa were so close, that when Saint Teresa was writing her book The Book of the Foundations, in Salamanca, she was sharing a cell with Ana who was aware of everything the saint was writing.
 She was the person that was most familiar with this book.

 It was Ana who collected all the literary works of Teresa after her death, and in 1587 gave them to the friar Luis de León for publication, being finally published under the name of Los libros de la madre Teresa de Jesús, fundadora de los monasterios de monjas y frailes de Carmelitas Descalzos de la primera Regla ("The books of the Mother Teresa of Jesus, founder of the monasteries of nuns and friars of Discalced Carmelites of the first Rule"), Salamanca, 1588.

 Europe

 In 1604 Ana moved with other nuns to Paris, where they established the Monastery of the Incarnation.
 Because of the success of the Order in France, she decided to make a further foundation at Pontoise (15 January 1605), and another one at Dijon (21 September 1605).

 At a time when she was struggling with the authorities of the Catholic Church in France, who wished to make many exceptions in their way of life, Ana de Jesús was called to Brussels by the Infanta Isabella and Archduke Albert in order to found a new monastery of the Discalced Carmelite nuns there.
-Besides this one, she made foundations at Louvain, Mons and gave help with the ones in Antwerp and Krakow, Poland.
+Besides this one, she made foundations at Louvain, Mons and gave help with the ones in Antwerp and Kraków, Poland.
 Ana remained as a prioress in Brussels until her death in 1621.